As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 The Chattahoochee River: Known for its flour gold.
 Prospecting here may not make you rich, but the experience of panning in this beautiful river is enriching.

-The Chattahoochee River flows from the Blue Ridge Mountains, through Atlanta, and down to the Gulf of Mexico.
-But the part we’re interested in, the gold-bearing part, is mostly up in the Northern sections.
-Gold was first found in White County, near Helen, on the Chattahoochee.
+The Blue Ridge Mountains are where the Chattahoochee River starts.
+It flows through Atlanta and then down to the Gulf of Mexico.
+But the gold-bearing part we’re interested in is mostly up in the northern parts.
+White County, on the Chattahoochee River, is where gold was first found.
+It is close to Helen.

 TIP: The Peach State possesses a diverse collection of rocks and minerals, making it a great stop for rockhounding enthusiasts.
 Find out the complete guide in the article below: